 - 1/4 Inch Rings – When making flashcards, I have found it’s best to use two rings on top to keep everything organized and easy to flip through, and this size is best.

-I highly recommend printing out my flashcards to use while watching the video.
+I highly recommend printing out my flashcards to use while watching this video.
 In the video, I repeat each word three times and allow pauses so that children can have a chance to say each word the second and third time.
 After each word, I have video clips showing my children acting out the meaning of each of the words.
 The video is 30 minutes long and and loops through all of the words three times with videos of my children singing a song inbetween sets.
-Download my Words Video here or watch it on my YouTube channel.
+Click here to download my First Words Video for free in addition to a YouTube Link.

 Android Words Explorer App